Marcus Cornelius Nigrinus Curiatius Maternus: Maternus and Nerva

-In a letter Pliny the Younger wrote to his friend Quadratus, while recounting an anecdote set during the short reign of the emperor Nerva, Pliny alludes to a man in charge of a massive army in the eastern part of the empire, about whom there was a lot of gossip, some causing apprehension.
+In a letter Pliny the Younger wrote to his friend Quadratus, while recounting an anecdote set during the short reign of the emperor Nerva, Pliny alludes to an unnamed man in charge of a massive army in the eastern part of the empire, about whom there was a lot of gossip, some causing apprehension.
 It is commonly presumed that this person was the governor of Syria; further, due to the date, this person is commonly assumed to be a rival to Trajan for the position of successor to Nerva.

 It was thought that this unnamed person was Gaius Octavius Tidius Tossianus Lucius Javolenus Priscus, known to be governor of Syria in the 90s.
 However, Berriman, et al., believe it unlikely that Javolenus Priscus, "known as a jurist and member of Trajan's consilium rather than a military man, could have contemplated a challenge for the throne, much less that he would have remained in favour with Trajan thereafter".
 More recently Géza Alföldy and Helmut Halfmann have presented Maternus as the individual Pliny likely alluded to in his letter to Quadratus.
 An anomaly in the career of Aulus Larcius Priscus, suffect consul in 110, supports Maternus' identification.
 At the time, Priscus, who had been quaestor of Asia, then military tribune of Legio IV Scythica based in Syria, was appointed to the governorship of Syria.
 Syria was an important province, and its administration was usually assigned to a senior senator who had previously held the consulate.
 An appointment like this would only be made in an emergency, when something had happened to the previous governor.
 Any rival to Trajan, upon the latter's ascension to the throne, at the least would have been removed from an imperial position, and at most would have been executed.
 Whatever his fate, we have no record of Maternus after AD 97.